MitchellThompkins/cocoOS/temp_notes.md

   * The internal state being dependent on line-number I fear will cause problems, especially if a task conflicted with a valid state.

-  * I'm worried some optimizer will see the expanded MACROs and say "uh, no", or more likely, static analyais will yell b/c of this crazy formulation.
+  * I'm worried some optimizer will see the expanded macros and say "uh, no", or more likely, static analyais will yell b/c of this crazy formulation.

   * `running_tid` ends up being a global variable which can be manipulated by